KhaledWang/devops-2023/README.md

 - You can copy and paste the string that appears after `?token=` and insert it into the textfield.
 You should be able to access Python terminal along with the different packages through Jupyter's Notebook and begin your projects.

+## How to attach the container to Visual Studio Code:

+- To access any code from within the container using VS Code, you need to install the VS Code extension called "Dev Container."
+This extension allows you to access any folder or repositories within a Docker container.

+- After you finish installing the extension, click on the button in the bottom left corner of the window which is labelled "Open a Remote Window"

+- You will get an option to reopen VS Code in container or you may navigate the container and open a folder instead.
+Happy Coding :)

 ## Credits

 - KHALED WANGBUESA - 641431021